elpikel/3lixir-meetup/workshops/ecto/03_repository.md

 # Exercises

-1.Get count of visits for each post
+1.Get sum of visits for each post
-2.Get count of comments for each post
+2.Get sum of comments for each post
 3.Get average comments on posts
 4.Get all post's titles
 5.Delete one post